space150/spaceBase/README.md

 spaceBase is meant to be copied into your project for further modifications.
 The SCSS files in `scss/base/` are usually not modified much, but the files in `scss/ui/` are meant to be completely tailored to your project.

+**Coming Soon**

+Documentation is currently in orbit.
+In the meantime, feel free to explore!

 ### Getting Started

 After you download the spaceBase ZIP from the repo, unzip it and copy its contents into your own project.